Diversity, Equity & Inclusion at STLPR

 We are committed to practicing and supporting journalism that is anti-racist at its core.
 This means that we will tell stories about communities adversely affected by systemic racism from their perspectives.
 It means we will be more mindful of recognizing and calling out racism in ourselves and others.
 It means we won’t indulge in a misleading sense of balance by including perspectives that are patently disproven, false or biased.
 It also means that we will continue to expand whom we talk to for our stories and whom we consider our audience.

-Transforming our organization is ongoing work and we are grateful for the continued efforts of our staff and board as they expect significant change.
+Transforming our organization is ongoing work and we are grateful for the continued efforts of our staff and board.
 Please let us know if you have specific thoughts on this work and suggestions for improvement.